I created an Ansible Playbook to build a three-tier network configuration on AWS

 Yep, it was a success!

-You can build an AWS network by clicking away from the management screen, but it takes time and there is a risk of human error.
+While you can build an AWS network by clicking around in the management console, it's time-consuming and prone to human error.

 ↓By the way, here is the second floor